ClarityNLP/ClarityNLP/docs/setup/local-no-docker.rst

 **[MacOS]** Use Homebrew to install MongoDB with:
 ::
-   brew install mongodb
+   brew install mongodb-community@4.2

+The ``@4.2`` in the installation command specifies the version of the ``mongodb-community`` software package, which is ``4.2`` as of this writing.
+Check the MongoDB website for the latest version and use that if you prefer.

-After the installation finishes, run the command ``brew info mongodb``, which displays information about how to start the MongoDB server.
+After the installation finishes, run the command ``brew info mongodb-community``, which displays information about how to start the MongoDB server.
 You can either configure the server to start automatically each time your system reboots, or you can start the server manually.
 We will assume manual startup, which can be accomplished by opening another terminal window and running this command (assumes the default path to the mongo config file):
 ::
    mongod --config /usr/local/etc/mongod.conf